Ivadzugue/PruebaBancoFuturo/README.md

-# Emulator Project Testing Api testing
+# Emulator Project Testing Api testing and Integration testing

-This project is write simulating the scenarios of the service of authentication of the "Banco Futuro"
+This project is write simulating the scenarios of the service of authentication and the integration testing of "Banco Futuro"

 # BancoFuturo Api Test